jesseemerick/NGeoHash/README.md

 C# Port of Node-Geohash

-This is a line for line port ot C# of Node-Geohash https://github.com/sunng87/node-geohash
+This is a line for line port to C# of Node-Geohash https://github.com/sunng87/node-geohash

 Copyright (c) 2014 Jesse Emerick